veorq/CMTA20/README.md

 This reference implementation allows the issuance and management of tokens representing equity securities.
 It can however also be used for other forms of financial instruments such as debt securities.

-To use the CMTAT, we recommend that you use the latest audited version, from the [Releases](https://github.com/CMTA/CMTAT/releases) page.
-Currently, it is the version [v2.3.0](https://github.com/CMTA/CMTAT/releases/tag/v2.3.0)

 You may modify the token code by adding, removing, or modifying features.
 However, the mandatory modules must remain in place for compliance with Swiss law.